-Jason CalanogAssistant Coach, TAMU Men's Swimming
+Jason CalanogAssociate Head Coach, TAMU Men's Swimming

-Hired on June 5, 2015, Calanog’s infectious positivity and attention to detail paid immediate dividends as the Aggies returned to the top 25 at the NCAA Championships in his first season with the program.
 In his initial season in Aggieland, Texas A&M finished No. 25 at the national meet, had two school records broken and compiled a 7-1 dual meet record, which was the team’s best in more than a decade.

-Prior to coming to Texas A&M, Calanog served as a senior assistant coach at The Bolles School in Jacksonville, Fla., from 2007-15.
+Prior to coming to Texas A&M, Calanog served as a senior assistant coach at The Bolles School in Jacksonville, Florida, from 2007-15.
 During his time with the club team, his swimmers set multiple national age group records and qualified for the Olympic Games and FINA World Championships, as well as the Junior World Championships, U.S. Nationals and Junior Nationals.

 Calanog was named a USA National Team coach in 2016 and served as a USA National Junior Team coach the previous three seasons.
 He was also tabbed as the head coach of the USA Swimming Diversity Camp West team in 2014.